PicoBuddy

 PicoBuddy reading passage with audio player and the Pico mascot wearing headphones

-Sometimes kids do not need a different passage.
+Sometimes students do not need a different passage.

 They need to hear it first.